 Have your kids conkers gone wrinkly?
 When autumn comes around my kids just can’t help collecting bucket loads of shiny horse chestnuts.
 However conkers start to lose some of their charm once the shrivels (as we like to call it) sets in.
 There are only so many games of conkers we can play, so, to avoid being buried alive by these puckered leftovers, we’ve found other ways to make use of them.
 One of our favourites is to turn them into Conker Comets…

 Probably the most fun you can have with conker – and it makes a great bonfire night craft too!
 Read on to see how we do it.

-Conker Comets is a game that, when I was small, I was convinced my siblings and I had invented.
-We would wrap a conker in the centre of a rectangle of tissue paper or some crepe paper streamers, tying it tightly so that the paper formed a long tail.
-Then we’d take turns seeing how far we could throw it (alas, young hooligans that we were, it is possible that we may have used each other as target practice…).
+Conker Comets is a game that I was convinced my siblings and I had invented.
+We would wrap a conker in the centre of a rectangle of tissue paper or crepe paper streamers, tying it tightly so that the paper formed a long tail.
+Then we’d take turns seeing how far we could throw it.

 Instructions: Wrapped Rockets